July 16-23, 2017 • Cook Recital Hall

 All students perform daily in master classes conducted by College of Music piano faculty Professor Deborah Moriarty and Dr. Derek Polischuk.
 The classes will be devoted to solo repertoire as well as piano four hand repertoire with faculty and student interns.

-Celebrating the Spectrum: A Festival of Music and Life is sponsored by Michigan State University as part of the RAIND Program, with generous support provided by the MSU Office of the Provost, and the following corporate sponsors and donors: Sparrow Health System and the MSU Federal Credit Union, as well as generous support from MSU alumni and friends: April Clobes and Glen Brough, Merritt and Candy Lutz, Bill and Sandy Mason, Jack and Karen Noonan, along with support from the Frances Baldwin Mulnix Endowment Fund at MSU.
-Special thanks to Dean Transportation for generously providing all transportation needs for festival participants.
+Celebrating the Spectrum: A Festival of Music and Life is sponsored by Michigan State University as part of the RAIND Program, with generous support provided by the MSU Office of the Provost, and the following corporate sponsors and donors: Sparrow Health System and the MSU Federal Credit Union, as well as generous support from MSU alumni and friends: April Clobes and Glen Brough, Lauren Harris, Merritt and Candy Lutz, Jack and Karen Noonan, along with support from the Frances Baldwin Mulnix Endowment Fund at MSU.
+Special thanks to Dean Trailways for generously providing all transportation needs for festival participants.

-Private support will provide dollars to sponsor each student participant, enabling them to attend the festival tuition free.
-Funds will also cover stipends for College of Music student mentors who will be buddied-up with the festival participants.
+Private support helped provide dollars to sponsor each student participant, enabling them to attend the festival tuition free.
+Funds also covered stipends for College of Music student mentors who buddied-up with the festival participants.